 Your money shouldn’t drive the decisions you make about life.
 The life you want to create should drive the choices around your finances.

-So the very first thing anyone who claims to be financial planner — or an advisor or a coach or an expert you should trust — should say when you ask them a question or request advice is not, “Here is the One Right Answer.”
+So the very first thing anyone who claims to be a financial planner — or an advisor or a coach or an expert you should trust — should say when you ask them a question or request advice is not, “Here is the One Right Answer.”

 The very first thing they should say should actually be a question back to you.